KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-compile/index.md

 The project's source code is downloaded to a folder under `~/kde/src`.
 The build files are stored under `~/kde/build`, and installed to `~/kde/usr`.
 If the build failed for any reason, please see our instructions on how to proceed with [Troubleshooting]({{< ref "kde-builder-failure" >}}).

-To run the self-compiled KCalc, use the `kde-builder --run` command, which launches the built-from-source version of KCalc (from the directory `~/kde/usr`) instead of the version installed your package manager.
+To run the self-compiled KCalc, use the `kde-builder --run` command, which launches the built-from-source version of KCalc (from the directory `~/kde/usr`) instead of the version installed using your package manager.

 ```bash
 kde-builder --run kcalc